wildseansy/sanity-plugin-computed-field/README.md

 # sanity-plugin-computed-field

+> This is a **Sanity Studio v3** plugin.

-This plugin computes a field's value based on other fields or relationships with its document.
+This plugin computes a field's value based on other fields or relationships with its document or based on external data.
 In other words, this field memoizes a value in a document using [GROQ](https://www.sanity.io/docs/query-cheat-sheet) to lookup and custom javascript to compute the value from those GROQ results.
 See [this post](https://seansy.medium.com/sanity-io-compute-a-field-4a46873ba5b2) for more info on the plugin.

 ## Installation
 ### For Sanity v2